MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ## Solutions design

-After pinning down goals and requirements, Contoso designs and reviews a deployment solution, and identifies the migration process.
+After pinning down goals and requirements, Contoso designs and reviews a deployment solution and identifies the migration process.

 ### Current architecture

-- Remote desktop service (RDS) is deployed to an on-premises datacenter
-- Microsoft 365 is licensed and in use by the organization
+Rds is deployed to an on-premises datacenter and Microsoft 365 is licensed and in use by the organization.

 ### Proposed architecture